List of serial killers by number of victims: Serial killers with 15 to 30 proven victims

 This part of the list contains all serial killers with 15 to 30 proven victims who acted alone and were neither medical professionals nor contract killers.

 Serial killers with 5 to 14 proven victims

 This part of the list contains all serial killers with five to fourteen proven victims who acted alone and were neither medical professionals nor contract killers.

 Serial killers with fewer than five proven victims

-This part of the list contains all serial killers with fewer than five proven victims who acted alone and were neither medical professionals nor contract killers.
+This part of the list contains serial killers with fewer than five proven victims who acted alone and were neither medical professionals nor contract killers.